 But even if they are accurate in their assessment of you, so what?
 Why pay somebody to tell you things you already know or even what you don‘t know, for that matter?
 “I see death in your future.”
 Well, duh!
 I also see death in your future!
 Everybody dies at some point.
 Give me an exact when and how.
 Now that’s a prediction!
 If something is destined to happen, it’s going to happen whether I have fair warning of it or not!
 Besides, most people pooh-pooh the future anyway.
 They tend not to heed the warnings of psychics and fortunetellers, until their predictions actually come to pass, then it’s too late to do anything about it.
 They are convinced only after the fact.
 You should have listened!

 I have a theory about precognition.
 I believe time to be a pre-ordained continuum, that all of life’s occurrences are already laid out.
 You know, what will be, will be, unless somebody does something to change it.
 But as life is based on a series of choices, an attempt to change a past event would prove to be chaotic, if not catastrophic.
 Everything we do affects the outcome, especially dealing with people.
 For instance, if I had never been born, like if my parents had not gotten together, then every contact that I have had in my life with another person would never have occurred.
 Everybody’s life would have taken a different path.
 That concept applies to every single person.
-Therefore, every person’s mere existence has an affect on the world in some respect.
-That makes us all important to somebody.
+Therefore, every single person’s mere existence has an affect on the world in some respect.
+That makes us all connected and important to somebody.

 Moreover, we think of memory as being able to recall only past events.
 But why couldn’t a person remember in the other direction?
 Memory could be a two-way street.
 Just as one can recall the past, some people could be able to recall the future as well.
 If we accept that everything has a place in time, then one person’s future is also somebody else’s past.
 So then these so-called psychics are receiving “memories” that have not yet occurred in their present place in time but in the future.
 Then, too, it is possible to alter the future, as nothing is absolutely set in stone.
 If we interfere with an event that was originally supposed to happen, it then becomes a new past or future memory.
 For instance, if a person gets wind that a certain plane that they are booked on is going to crash, and they decide not to take that particular flight and tries to warn others about their vision to no avail, and the plane actually does crash, at least they are spared by not being on it when it happens.
 They may not be able to prevent the event itself, but they can keep themself from being victimized by it.
 So if I suspect that that building is going to blow up or collapse, I’m going to keep my butt out of there!